minprog/app-studio/40 Guided/35 Journal/content.md

 - Now go back to the activity, use `EntryDatabase.getInstance()` to get to the database instance, and call the `insert` method that we just defined.

+Your app should now allow you to insert new entries into the database, which should also show up in your `MainActivity` when you go back to it.

+## Write the delete method
+- In your database class, write a method that accepts a `long id` as a parameter.
+- Using this parameter, call a query that removes the entry with that id from the database.
+Why do you think we are removing by id and not by title, for example?
+- For Android, delete actions are usually tied to long clicking items.
+Add code to your `OnItemLongClickListener` class from `MainActivity` that deletes the selected item from the database.
+If unsure how to retrieve what item was clicked, refer to the section 'Extract what actually was clicked on' from the [Friendsr](https://apps.mprog.nl/guided/friendsr) project.

+## Make sure the interface stays up to date

+To make sure that the list view always displays the most up-to-date information from the database, we are going to update it every time we change something.
+Since we cannot edit items, this mostly applies to deleting items.
+Why do we not have to call this method when adding items in this case?

+- In `MainActivity`, create a `private` method called `updateData()`.

+- You will need access to the database, as well as to the adapter.
+Add private instance variables to your class: `EntryDatabase db` and `EntryAdapter adapter`.

+- In your `onCreate()` you already create an instance of the `EntryDatabase` and of the `EntryAdapter`.
+Change the code to save these instances to the instance variables that we just created.

+> When determining the scope of your variables, always ask yourself if the scope in which they are available matches the scope in which they are needed.
+While sometimes it's efficient to declare a variable for the whole class to use, it's certainly not always necessary.

+- Now we can write the body for the method `updateData()`.
+You can use the method `swapCursor()` on the adapter to put in a new cursor for the updated data.
+Where do you get that new cursor?
+Just call `selectAll()` on the database again, as you dit in `onCreate()`.

+- Call your new method right after calling `delete()` from the `OnItemLongClick` implementation.

 ## Finishing up